eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 The dell laptop supplies use a DS2501 ID Chip, I have a few problems on using this chip:

 1. Its a one time programmable chip.
-2. You need a 12V pulse applied to one of the pins to program the EEPROM.
+2. You need a 12V pulse applied to the data pins to program the EEPROM.
 Which we would need a separate circuit for precise 12V pulse generation.
 3. Lastly, IT'S OBSOLETE! 😭

 So instead, I opted for a newer chip in the same family, the DS2431 1024bit 1-Wire EEPROM IC.
-This I think is an improvement over the now obsolete DS2501 for the following reasons:
+I think this is an improvement over the now obsolete DS2501 for the following reasons:

 1. You could program the EEPROM multiple times.
 2. You do not need a 12V pulse to program the chip.